Article Featuring : Mary Gay Townsend

 Mary Gay Townsend, Founder and Managing Partner

-Taking to the stage in a panel discussion entitled “The Elephant in the Room: Addressing Compensation in a PE Firm”, Townsend noted that more women are becoming confident in advocating for themselves when it comes to compensation within the private equity industry.
+Taking to the stage in a panel discussion, “The Elephant in the Room: Addressing Compensation in a PE Firm”

 With ESG at the forefront for many companies, engagement with diversity and inclusion (D&I) is no longer merely a trend but is a measurable action and is now expected of companies.
 Norgay is proud that 49% of its searches have been completed with diversity hires, including women.
 Townsend is also encouraged to have observed that more and more women are asserting their compensation desires regarding bonuses and carry during the recruitment process.
 She added a note of caution, however, that too many demands have the potential to hinder negotiations.